YuriiHorbach/YuriiHorbach/README.md

 - 👋 Hi, I’m @YuriiHorbach
-- 👀 I’m interested in webdevelopment
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning Ruby and Ruby on Rails, Javascript, Python, PHP
+- 🌱 I’m currently using Ruby and Ruby on Rails and learn Python and React
 - 💞️ I’m looking to collaborate on some interesting opensource project
-- 📫 How to reach me: gyrii84@gmail.com
+- 📫 How to reach me: yuriihorbach.career@gmail.com

 <!---
 YuriiHorbach/YuriiHorbach is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.